 How many subjects do you have pending?

 First of all, you will need to compare your completed subjects with subjects at Pavel Jozef Safarik University.
 For example, there are following subjects in the first year: Anatomy 1, Anatomy 2, Biology 1, Biology 2, Histology and embryology 1, Medical chemistry, Medical informatics, Medical terminology, Physical education, and Medical Ethics.
 If you had the same or similar subjects in your home university and you completed them, you are safe and you may transfer directly to the second year at UPJS.
-Otherwise, you need to wait for the decision of the management of UPJS – Faculty of medicine.
+You need to take a look also on type of completion of your exams in Czech Republic – if for example Anatomy 1 was completed at credit test, but in UPJS it is completed as exam, you cannot ask for recognition of the subject.
+All the decisions about transfers are made by the management of UPJS – Faculty of medicine.
 The deadline for submitting documents is the end of August.

 Did you complete your subjects within the last 5 years?

 If there are subjects that you completed more than 5 years back, it is not possible to recognize them.
 There are cases when a student is exceeding standard length of studies and studying already for 5-6 years.
 In this case, it would be problematic to recognise courses that he completed in 1st or second year.
-Therefore the decision of the medical faculty board is needed again.
+The student will need to enroll for the oldest subjects (means completed more than 5 years ago) and only after their successful passing them, it is possible to pass subjects from higher years.

 Where is your home medical university located?